Plumbing Financing Options: How to Pay for Repairs and Upgrades

 Factor Why It Matters

-APR (not just interest rate) Includes fees — gives you the true cost of borrowing
+APR (not just interest rate) Includes fees, so it shows the true cost of borrowing

 Total repayment amount Multiply monthly payment × number of months